CenturyLinkLabs/flatcar/README.md

 Flatcar applications are run via `docker-compose` in the project's directory.
 If you're using a VM, make sure to create appropriate port forwarding rules in order to view the application in your browser.
 Flatcar will bind 3000:3000 from host:container via Docker's `-p` flag at runtime.

 To run the application, cd into the project directory and run `docker-compose up`.
+To run the services in the background, use the `-d` flag.

 ####init
 Flatcar uses the following syntax: `flatcar [global options] init [command options] [APP_NAME]`